Sucden Coffee implements Arantys: Integrated Oracle JD Edwards ERP and CTRM

 Cadran supports Sucden Coffee with real-time monitoring and management of its business processes

-Commodity Trading & Risk Management (CTRM) for Oracle JD Edwards EnterpriseOne allows you to monitor complex trading (including futures trading) transactions
+Arantys offers Commodity Trading companies to integrate their Commodity Trading & Risk Management (CTRM) processes with Oracle JD Edwards ERP.
+It allows you to monitor complex trading (including futures trading) transactions and work efficiently with a solid ERP backbone.

 Amtrada Holding BV used to be the parent company of the three companies: Continaf, NedCoffee and Daarnhouwer.
 As Amtrada became part of Sucden Group, the name was changed to Sucden Coffee.
 From its Amsterdam base, Sucden Coffee operates in Africa, Asia and South America.
 The company specializes in cocoa & coffee trading, but is also engaged in the marketing of speciality coffees, cocoa and nuts.
 Sucden Coffee source and trade the raw materials and – where necessary – handle logistics and warehousing.
 Perhaps most importantly, they are responsible for managing the risk associated with raw materials (commodities) trading.